-The flipside of June’s mistake of the month, run-on sentences, is sentence fragments – which are snippets of words that don’t quite add up to a complete thought.
-Without a subject and a predicate, a string of words and punctuation does not a sentence make.
+Sentence fragments are snippets of words that don’t quite add up to a complete thought.
 There are several common types of sentence fragments, including:

 Let’s take a look at each of them.

 To understand sentence fragments, we must first know what a complete sentence looks like.
 In its most basic form, a sentence consists of a subject (a noun) and a predicate (a verb).
 In rare cases, the subject is implied and you can leave off the noun, as in the imperative sentence <i>Go!</i> Let’s stick with the basics for now.

 In the example above, “I” is the subject, the doer of the action.
 “Ran” is the predicate.
 We can add clauses and descriptors to this basic sentence, further developing our thoughts: “I ran far away,” “Because I was being chased by a flock of seagulls, I ran far away,” etc.

 Grammatically sound sentences like “I ran” are also called independent clauses.
 Because they’re independent, they can stand by themselves as complete thoughts.
 Dependent clauses, on the other hand, lack either a subject or predicate.
 Writers run into trouble when their dependent clauses attempt to masquerade as complete thoughts.

 “Because” is a subordinating conjunction that indicates the start of a subordinate—or dependent—clause.
 Notice that it does not contain a predicate (a verb phrase).
 This fragment withholds key information from the reader.
 For example, what happened to Sarah because of her hip?

 Correct: Because of Sarah’s bad hip, she was no longer able to compete in ballroom dance tournaments.